What Is a Brand Strategy? And How to Create One

-This article defines brand strategy, explains why having one is important, and takes readers through the steps to create their own.
+Learn about the definition of brand strategy, why having one is an important part of your business, and the steps you can take to create your own.

-A brand strategy is a framework that determines how businesses present themselves to customers and stand out amongst competitors.
-Your business’s brand is more than its name, logo, fonts, and colours.
-Think of your brand as the sum of your business’s look and feel, personality, philosophy, values, and customer experiences.

-Consistent and values-driven brand efforts inspire trust in consumers, who increasingly purchase from brands that offer quality while contributing to a better world, according to reports by Lucidpress and Edleman [1, 2].
+Consistent and values-driven brand efforts inspire trust in consumers, who are increasingly purchasing from brands that offer quality while contributing to a better world, according to reports by Lucidpress and Edelman [1, 2].
 With a clear brand strategy, you can:

 Build your business